timescale/docs/promscale/promscale-run-queries.md

  node-exporter | 0.0002631
 ```

-### Querying label sets for a metric [](querying-label-set)
+### Query label sets for a metric

-As explained in [How Promscale works][promscale-how-it-works], the `labels` field in any metric row represents the full set of labels associated with the measurement and is represented as an array of identifiers.
+The `labels` field in any metric row represents the full set of labels
+associated with the measurement.
+It is represented as an array of identifiers.

-To return the entire labelset in JSON, we can apply the `jsonb()` function, as in the example below:
+To return the entire labelset in JSON, you can use the `jsonb()` function, like
+this:
 ``` sql
 SELECT
     time, value, jsonb(labels) as labels